Bombardofficial/OptiWinGUI/README.md

 - Manage processes: Use Process Management to view active processes.
 You can terminate any process with a simple click, freeing up valuable system resources.
 ![OptiWinLogo-transparent-white](https://github.com/Bombardofficial/OptiWinGUI/assets/71758740/45218304-337b-4310-9ab1-039d9c9eead1)

-### OptiWin is constantly evolving, and your [feedback](https://forms.gle/8fHdpU3d5ckW2L799) for my Bachelor's thesis would be much appreciated! -Botond